50% OFF frames with purchase of lenses.

 The retina is a thin, light-sensitive layer of tissue at the back of the eye that plays a key role in converting light into visual signals.
 Retinal detachment occurs when the retina separates from its normal position, cutting off its blood supply and function.
 This condition can develop gradually due to underlying factors or occur suddenly.

 Early symptoms of retinal detachment often include flashes of light or floaters.
-However, in some cases, the condition may present without warning.
+However, in some cases, the condition may occur without warning.
 If left untreated, it can result in shadows, vision loss, or blurry vision in one eye.
 Those at higher risk include individuals with:

 • High levels of trauma